hahahahahaiyiwen/McpConfigurationWithAzureAppConfig/samples/ConsoleChatApp/README.md

 **Authentication Errors:**
 - Ensure you're logged in with Azure CLI (`az login`)
-- Verify your account has appropriate permissions to access Azure App Configuration
+- Verify your account has appropriate permissions to access Azure App Configuration and Azure Open AI
-- Check if Microsoft Entra ID authentication is properly enabled for the services
+- Check if Microsoft Entra ID authentication is properly enabled for the services and sufficient roles are granted

 **Configuration Not Found:**
 - Verify the environment variable is correctly set